Maps and Guides

 Festive Events

 Throughout the year, there are lively events near the Visitor Center.
-For example,
+Watch the website and the Arboretum’s social media for new events year-round.

-• Arbor Evenings outdoor concerts take place Wednesday evenings in the summer near Meadow Lake.
+• Arbor Evenings outdoor concerts fill the air with music on Wednesday evenings in the summer, near Meadow Lake.

-• Celebración de los Árboles celebrates the culture and trees of the Americas during Hispanic Heritage Month.
+• Celebración de los Árboles celebrates the culture and trees of the Americas during Hispanic Heritage Month in September.

-• In October, the Glass Pumpkin Patch, an annual sale of fall-themed blown glass art is held near the Visitor Center.
+• In October, don’t miss the Glass Pumpkin Patch, an annual sale of fall-themed blown glass art and glassblowing demonstrations, near the Visitor Center.

-• From mid-November through early January, the Arboretum’s trees are artistically lighted for the festive, interactive Illumination: Tree Lights at The Morton Arboretum.
+• From mid-November through early January, the Arboretum’s trees are artistically lit for the festive, interactive Illumination experience.
+This event requires a ticket purchase.

-Visit the Arboretum’s website and subscribe to the Arboretum’s newsletter for upcoming events.
+Visit the Arboretum’s Events page and subscribe to the Arboretum’s newsletter for upcoming events.

 Driving Route

-Follow the signs from Parking Lot 1 to the East Side Main Route to tour the East Side of the Arboretum.
-The entire loop, from Parking Lot 1 back to the exit from the Arboretum, takes about 25 minutes to drive, but there are two shortcut loops to the exit if time runs short.
-Or you can extend your tour to the West Side by following the signs.
+Follow the signs from parking lot P-1 to the East Side Main Route to tour the East Side.
+The entire loop—from parking lot P-1 back to the entrace—takes about 25 minutes to drive, but there are two shortcut loops if time runs short.
+Or, you can extend your tour to the West Side by following the signs for another 20-minute drive.
+There are 33 parking lots along the roads where you can stop to take pictures or take a walk along the trails.

 Guided Tram Tours

-To get an overview of the entire Arboretum without driving, take a ride along the road loop aboard the Acorn Express, a shaded open-air tram tour that departs near Arbor Court in spring, summer, and fall.
-The driver will explain what you see as you pass.
-Purchase tickets in the Visitor Center.
+To get an overview of the entire Arboretum without driving, take a ride aboard the Acorn Express, a shaded open-air tram tour that departs near Arbor Court in spring, summer, and fall.
+The driver will explain the landmarks and notable sights you see as you pass.
+Purchase tram tour tickets in the Visitor Center on the day of your visit.
 Tram tours run from late April to mid-November.

 Walking and Hiking Trails

-There are more than 16 miles (about 26 kilometers) of walking and hiking trails.
-Those near the Visitor Center are paved and accessible.
+There are more than 16 miles (about 26 kilometers) of walking and hiking trails at The Morton Arboretum.
+Paths near the Visitor Center are paved and accessible.
 Most others are spread with wood chips for good footing, but are not usable with strollers or wheelchairs.
-All the trails are connected, and you can follow the trails for a very long walk if you choose.
-Many guests prefer to drive to one of the more than 30 small parking areas that connect with the trail network to begin a walk.
+All the trails are connected, and you can combine them for a very long walk if you choose.
+Many guests prefer to drive to one of the 33 parking areas that connect with the trail network to begin a walk.

 Two visitor stations serve as hubs for the trail network.
-The Big Rock Visitor Station (Parking Lot 13) connects to a network of trails in oak woodlands.
-The Schulenberg Prairie Visitor Station (Parking Lot 25) is at a restored prairie that gives a sense of what the Illinois landscape looked like 200 years ago.
+The Big Rock Visitor Station on the East Side (parking lot P-13) connects to a network of trails in oak woodlands.
+The Schulenberg Prairie Visitor Station on the West Side (parking lot P-25) is at a restored prairie that gives a sense of what the Illinois landscape looked like 200 years ago.
 Each visitor station has accessible portable toilets, nearby picnic tables, and a short paved path that is accessible for people who use wheelchairs, strollers, and walkers.

-More than half of the Arboretum’s land is managed naturally to encourage as much diversity as possible of native plants and animals.
-These include the East Woods (Parking Lots 8 through 14), an extensive area of restored oak-dominated woodland, and the Schulenberg Prairie (Parking Lot 25), one of the oldest restored prairies in the Midwest.
+More than half of the Arboretum’s land is managed to encourage as much biodiversity of native plants and animals as possible.
+These natural areas include the East Woods (parking lots P-8 through P-14), an extensive area of restored oak-dominated woodland, and the Schulenberg Prairie (parking lot P-25), one of the oldest restored prairies in the Midwest.

 Tree and Plant Collections

-Because The Morton Arboretum is a scientific institution and a museum, many of its living trees and plants are organized into formal collections that show off specimens of many species, These areas, such as the Magnolia Collection (Parking Lot 5), the Oak Collection (Parking Lot 8), and the Maple Collection (Parking Lot 14), are lovely places, with trails and benches among the trees.
-You can admire the differences between even closely related trees.
+Because The Morton Arboretum is a scientific institution and a living museum, many of its trees and plants are organized into formal collections that feature specimens of many species and plant families.
+These areas, such as the Magnolia Collection (parking lot P-5), the Oak Collection (parking lot P-8), and the Maple Collection (parking lot P-14), are lovely places, with trails and benches among the trees.
+You can admire the subtle but important differences between closely related trees.

 The Arboretum’s West Side